Statistical physics of inhomogeneous transport: Unification of diffusion laws and inference from first-passage statistics: Theory

-by identifying the Fokker-Planck potential and the diffusion coefficient as follows The Fokker-Planck potential $\tilde{U}(x)$ is thus related to the directing function $\mathcal{L}(x)$ through Eq.~\eqref{eq:Udef} and determines the \textit{preferred direction} of the particles' motion.
-As we show in the Sec.~\ref{sec:app}, this interpretation applies also at the macroscopic scale to the first-passage statistics of the molecules.
-Note that Eqs.~\eqref{eq:Udef}--\eqref{eq:Ddef} together with~\eqref{eq:Sdef}, yield the following expression for the Boltzmann entropy
+\rb{The above analysis also encompasses a physical interpretation for the Fokker-Planck potential $\tilde{U}(x)$, which is related to the directing function $\mathcal{L}(x)$ through Eq.~\eqref{eq:Udef} and determines the \textit{preferred direction} of the particles' motion.
+As we show in Sec.~\ref{sec:app}, this interpretation applies also at the mesoscopic scale to the first-passage statistics of the molecules.}

-with $\tilde{D}_0 = dx^2 / (2 dt)$.
-By substituting Eq.~\eqref{eq:rule} into~\eqref{eq:SUD} we obtain the expression for the Boltzmann entropy in terms of the Smoluchowski potential

-The above derivation of the Fokker-Planck diffusion equation can be reproduced for two and more dimensions, \textit{cf.} Ref.~\cite{bringuier2011}.
-For instance, we may assume that particles move along the coordinates $x_1$ and $x_2$ independently with rates $\Gamma_1(x_1,x_2)$ and $\Gamma_2(x_2,x_2)$ respectively, whereas the direction of moves is determined by the directing function $\mathcal{L}(x_1,x_2)$ (Appendix~\ref{app:FP2D}).
+\rb{Finally we remark that the derivation of the Fokker-Planck diffusion equation stated in the beginning of this section can be reproduced for two and more dimensions, \textit{cf.} Ref.~\cite{bringuier2011}.} For instance, we may assume that particles move along the coordinates $x_1$ and $x_2$ independently with rates $\Gamma_1(x_1,x_2)$ and $\Gamma_2(x_2,x_2)$ respectively, whereas the direction of moves is determined by the directing function $\mathcal{L}(x_1,x_2)$ (Appendix~\ref{app:FP2D}).
 The independent rates $\Gamma_1$ and $\Gamma_2$ along the two directions represent a microscopical equivalent of a local reference frame associated with the eigenvectors of the diffusion tensor (Appendix~\ref{app:DT}), whose diagonal components are then given by

 Because the diffusion tensor is always given by a symmetric positive-definite matrix in Cartesian coordinates, the diagonal representation must always exist as well as the eigensystem reference frame.